desec-io/desec-stack/docs/auth/account.rst

     data which we use to invalidate codes when the user state is modified (e.g. by performing another sensitive account operation).
-This is achieved by including the combined hash of a) the account operation type (e.g. password reset), b) the account's activation status, c) the account's current email address, and d) the user's password hash.
+This is achieved by including the combined hash of a) the account operation type (e.g. password reset), b) the account's activation status, c) a timestamp of the user's most recent change of credentials, and/or d) other information as appropriate for the activity in question.
 When a confirmation code is used, we recompute this hash based on the user's current state, and only perform the requested action if the hash is reproduced identically.
 If any of these parameters happens to change before a code is applied, the code will be